Mao Zedong: Military projects

 United States President Dwight D. Eisenhower's threats during the First Taiwan Strait Crisis to use nuclear weapons against military targets in Fujian province prompted Mao to begin China's nuclear program.
 Under Mao's Two Bombs, One Satellite program, China developed the atomic and hydrogen bombs in record time and launched a satellite a few years after the Soviet Union launched Sputnik.

-Project 523 is a 1967 military project to find antimalarial medications.
-It addressed malaria, an important threat in the Vietnam War.
+Project 523 was a 1967 military project to develop antimalarial medications.
+It addressed malaria, a serious threat during the Vietnam War.
 Zhou Enlai convinced Mao Zedong to start the mass project "to keep [the] allies' troops combat-ready", as the meeting minutes put it.
-The one for investigating traditional Chinese medicine discovered and led to the development of a class of new antimalarial drugs called artemisinins.
+Analysis of traditional Chinese medicine led to the development of a class of new antimalarial drugs called artemisinins.

-Great Leap Forward
+Great Leap Forward and famine

-In January 1958, Mao launched the Great Leap Forward, to turn China from an agrarian nation to an industrialised one.
+In January 1958, Mao launched the Great Leap Forward, to transform China from an agrarian to an industrialised nation.
 The relatively small agricultural collectives that had been formed were merged into far larger people's communes, and many peasants were ordered to work on infrastructure projects and on the production of iron and steel.
 Some private food production was banned, and livestock and farm implements were brought under collective ownership.

 The effect of the diversion of labour to steel production and infrastructure projects, and cyclical natural disasters led to an approximately 15% drop in grain production in 1959 followed by a further 10% decline in 1960 and no recovery in 1961.

 To win favour with their superiors and avoid being purged, each layer in the party exaggerated the amount of grain produced under them.
 Based upon the falsely reported success, party cadres were ordered to requisition a high amount of that fictitious harvest.
 The result, compounded in some areas by drought and in others by floods, was that farmers were left with little food and many millions starved to death in the Great Chinese Famine.
 The people of urban areas were given food stamps each month, but the people of rural areas were expected to grow their own crops and give some of the crops back to the government.
-The death count in rural parts of China surpassed the deaths in the urban centers.
+The death count in rural parts of China surpassed the deaths in the urban centres.
 The famine was a direct cause of the death of some 30 million Chinese peasants between 1959 and 1962.
 Many children became malnourished.